MitchellTesla/optimistic-rollup/README.md

 # optimistic-rollup
 Smart contracts for the optimistic rollup part of the Celer sidechain

-Library of smart-contracts for the optimistic rollup part of the Celer sidechain.
 Note that this is the skeleton code showing the general idea and is not meant to be used in production.

 Overview of the Celer Sidechain